Tech giants, small countries, and the future of techplomacy

 But it is also true that there are things that we should be preoccupied with, and essentially also concerned about.
 You know, the social credit system is a good example.
 I think facial recognition systems is something we need to pay more attention to, and you don’t have to look further away than what is happening in Hong Kong right now to see that these technologies have a fantastic potential.
 But they certainly also have the potential for being misused for control and surveillance.

 But having ears and eyes on the ground, even if we disagree with the Chinese authorities, that’s what diplomacy has always been about.
 We don’t agree with the government in a lot of the countries where we have a presence with an embassy.
-So looking at China through the prism of technology, I think, reveals quite a lot of things, both in a good impressive positive way — but also things that we should pay attention to from a value-driven or democratic level.
+So looking at China through the prism of technology, I think, reveals quite a lot of things, both in a good, impressive, positive way — but also things that we should pay attention to from a value-driven or democratic level.

-VentureBeat: Do you feel that, given most of these tech giants are located in the United States, that the U.S. can be considered more of an oligarchy than a democracy?
+VentureBeat: Do you feel that, given most of these tech giants are located in the United States, the U.S. can be considered more of an oligarchy than a democracy?

 Klynge: No, I wouldn’t say that, but what I will say is I think some of the companies have sort of lulled themselves into believing that they were above governments and above the values of the systems we have in place, and I think that honeymoon is definitely over.
-So I think when I talk to companies about it, I think that any mission statement of a company in North America or in Europe, the mission statement’s first point should be we’re pro-democracy or pro-human rights, and if I think accountability, and the need for us to demand more from these companies is acute.
+So I think when I talk to companies about it, I think that any mission statement of a company in North America or in Europe, the mission statement’s first point should be we’re pro-democracy or pro-human rights, and I think accountability and the need for us to demand more from these companies is acute.

 I don’t think they are deliberately trying to undermine democracy or to fight human rights, but I think some of their technologies or their platforms have been involved in something that has put at jeopardy our way of life, and they’re a product of Western values, and therefore, they also should be responsible for defending the various values.